 The trendy e-scooter

 E-scooters and e-bikes are what you call personal electric vehicles and they provide conveniences that you can get neither from riding your bike nor driving your car.
 Two apparent benefits are comfort (no need to pedal) and mobility (no need to get stuck in traffic).
-The e-scooter can get you to work, the mall or anywhere you wish to go faster and easier.
-It can also take you farther than where you usually go pedalling.
+The e-scooter can get you to work, the mall, or anywhere you wish to go faster and easier.
+It can also take you farther than where you usually go pedaling.

 An energy-efficient ride

-E-scooters are energy-efficient, which means you exert little effort when going from Point A to Point B. You may not get the exercise you need, but e-scooters will take you to your destination without the sweat and perspiration.
+E-scooters are energy-efficient, which means you exert little effort when going from Point A to Point B. You may not get the exercise you need, but e-scooters will take you to your destination without sweat and perspiration.
 They also allow you to carry larger loads when necessary.

 You can do more with your e-scooter – cover a longer distance or carry more load with a more comfortable ride – if you do some upgrades.
 There are high-performing e-scooters with large pneumatic tires and suspension systems.

 Another convenience is that you can carry around your e-scooter wherever you go.
 Once you reach your destination – work or the shopping mall, you won’t need to find a parking spot.
 Simply fold your e-scooter and take it with you as you go.
 Some lightweight scooters are under 30 pounds and they are as durable.
 You can easily fit your e-scooter in a tiny studio apartment or carry it up the stairs in your building with no elevator.